kylegk/simple-note-rest-server/README.md

 > Method: **DELETE**

 > Deletes a note and the relationship between the user and the note.
-Requires a valid auth token for the user (i.e. the note must be owned by the user performing the delete).
+Requires a valid auth token for the user (i.e. the note must be owned by the user performing the deletion).

 > `Response:`